Try the Misty API with a proxy

 To view the robot, select the link "start camera stream" in the panel titled "camera streams".
 This will start the camera stream and generate a URL for viewing it.

 Find the link with text "open camera stream".
 Open this link in a new browser window.
-Try arranging the camera stream window on one side of your desktop and the Misty API Explorer window on the other side, as shown in this screenshot:
+Try arranging the camera stream window on one side of your desktop and the Misty Command Center window on the other side, as shown in this screenshot:

 A similar arrangement is shown in the following video: